ciscoheat/sveltekit-superforms/README.md

 multipleSubmits: 'prevent' | 'allow' | 'abort' = 'prevent'
 ```

 This one is more for the sake of the server than the user.
 When set to `prevent`, the form cannot be submitted again until a result is received, or the `timeout` state is reached. `abort` is the next sensible approach, which will cancel the previous request before submitting again.
-Finally, `allow` will allow any number of frenetic clicks on the submit button!
+Finally, `allow` will pass through any number of frenetic clicks on the submit button!

 ## sveltekit-flash-message support